textpattern/textpattern.github.io/faqs/clean-urls-do-not-work.md

 description: These and similar problems happen when you use 'clean' URL mode on a server that doesn't support mod_rewrite in .htaccess.
 ---

-TODO: Move relevant parts of this to [Diagnostics](https://github.com/textpattern/textpattern.github.io/blob/master/administration/diagnostics-panel.md) under the section about clean URLs, then delete this FAQ.

 # FAQ: Clean URLs don't work

 These and similar problems happen when you use 'clean' URL mode on a server that doesn't support `mod_rewrite` in `.htaccess`, or requires additional configuration in order to work.
-The .htaccess file supplied with Textpattern is designed to work on most Apache servers, but there is no universal solution.
+The `.htaccess` file supplied with Textpattern is designed to work on most Apache servers, but there is no universal solution.

 The Textpattern [Diagnostics panel](https://docs.textpattern.io/administration/diagnostics-panel) will attempt to warn you if it can determine that clean URLs are not supported on your system.
 However, it doesn't detect all incompatible servers - the absence of a warning does **not** mean that your server supports clean URLs.